I received an email asking me to contact the Community Values & Restorative Practices. What does this mean?

 Why do some people see the Area Director and some see the Director or Graduate Assistant?

 Incidents deemed to be more serious, or those involving a student with a recent or significant prior history, generally are referred to the Director/Assistant Director.
-Also, those incidents occurring outside of a residence facility are referred to the Director/Assistant Director.
-In addition, difficulty scheduling a meeting or timing in the semester (near a break or during a break) sometimes dictates which staff member will meet with the student.
+Also, those incidents occurring outside of a residence facility generally are referred to the Director/Assistant Director.
+In addition, difficulty scheduling a meeting or timing in the semester (near a break or during a break) sometimes determines which staff member will meet with the student.

-Who can file a complaint or an incident report?
+Who can submit a an incident report?

-Anyone can file an incident report.
+Anyone can submit an incident report.
 Students simply need to document an incident with a resident assistant, head resident or area director, speak with a staff member in Community Values & Restorative Practices, or submit a report via the online reporting system.

 Does double jeopardy apply?
 Can I go through the courts and the student conduct system?